 I was struck, but not surprised, when I heard the authors of Moneyball for Government note, “Less than $1 out of every $100 spent by government is backed by even the most basic evidence that the money is being spent wisely.”
-This reminds me of Albert Einstein’s quote: “The definition of insanity is doing the same thing over and over again and expecting different results.”
-To generate transformative change in the social sector, we need to find a better way.
+This reminds me of a quote often attributed to Albert Einstein: “The definition of insanity is doing the same thing over and over again and expecting different results.”
+To generate transformative change in the social sector, we need to find a better way to develop, improve and sustain our programs and services.
 What if the opposite of insanity in the social sector is adaptive innovation – improving over and over again and getting better results?
 That doesn’t mean we need NEW ideas and processes; instead, we need BETTER ideas and processes.

 Lean Startup was invented to help existing companies and startups go to market more quickly and deal with rapid change more efficiently.
-The social sector is feeling this pressure as well – to innovate, to create impact and to become sustainable.
-We hope the sector will employ this isolate-identify-find-research-assess-(re)design process as an enhancement to the build-measure-learn cycle and enjoy more rapid prototyping and meaningful results.
+The social sector is feeling this pressure as well – to innovate, create impact and become sustainable.
+We hope the sector will employ this isolate-identify-search-research-assess-(re)design process as an enhancement to the build-measure-learn cycle and enjoy more rapid prototyping and meaningful results.
 We would love to hear your feedback on this process and how you have used it!

 Really great insights for any new start up!

 Thanks for the feedback – I love this step-by-step approach and use it all the time.